 Natural occurrence in South African waters DDT in not a naturally occurring chemical and therefore has no natural levels of occurrence within South African waters.
 DDT is currently, however, still being used in South Africa to control malaria mosquitos in some areas and as such is expected to occur within the environment .
-DDT is often found in marine top predators, however, levels tend to be highest in marine predators from the temperate fringe of the northern hemisphere long term surveys.
-Therefore the results from several surveys must be combined and this causes arctifactual variation due to differences in the sampling and analytical techniques used and in the biological characteristics of the individuals sampled.
+DDT is often found in marine top predators; however, levels tend to be highest in marine predators from the temperate fringe of the northern hemisphere long term surveys.
+Therefore, the results from several surveys must be combined and this causes arctifactual variation due to differences in the sampling and analytical techniques used and in the biological characteristics of the individuals sampled.
 Moreover, information is not homogeneously distributed in either space or in time.
 Most research is concentrated in western Europe, northern America and certain areas of Asia, while it is extremely limited or non-existent in Africa and most regions of the southern hemisphere.
 Marine mammals from the temperate fringe of the northern hemisphere, particularly fish-eating species which inhabit the mid-latitudes of Europe and North America, show the greatest organochlorine loads; noteworthy are the extremely high levels found in the Mediterranean Sea and certain locations on the western coasts of the United States.
 Concentrations in the tropical and equatorial fringe of the northern hemisphere and throughout the southern hemisphere appear to be low or extremely low.
-However, the lowest concentrations were found in the polar regions of both hemispheres.
-During recent decades, concentrations have tended to decrease in the regions where pollution was initially high but they have increased in regions located far from the pollution source as a consequence of at-mospheric transport and redistribution.
-It is expected that the Arctic and, to a lesser extent, the Antarctic, will become major sinks for organochlorines in the future.
-Effort should be devoted to both assessment of organochlorine trends in the now highly-polluted populations of the temperate fringe of the northern hemi-sphere and to the implementation of long-term monitoring of marine mammal populations inhabiting polar regions."
+However, the lowest concentrations were found in the polar regions where pollution was initially high but they have increased in regions located far from the pollution source because of at-mospheric transport and redistribution.
+It is expected that the Arctic and, to a lesser extent, the Antarctic, will become major sinks for organochlorines in the now highly-polluted populations of the temperate fringe of the northern hemisphere of long-term monitoring of marine mammal populations inhabiting polar regions."
 Measurement in seawater The most common method of measuring levels of DDT in water is by gas chromatography with electron capture detection.
-The limits of detection are 60 ng/l for p,p'DDT, 10 ng/l for p,p'DDE and 2.5 ng/l for p,p'DDD .
-Guideline levels Natural Environment Mariculture adopted in other jurisdictions (μg/L) EPA 1980330 DDT: 0.13 (Acute); 0.001 Chronic) EPA 201545 DDT: DDT: 0.00003 A DDE: 0.000018 A DDD: 0.00012 A EPA Oregon 2013 DDT: 0.13 (Acute); 0.001 Chronic) EPA Florida 2015 DDT: 0.001 (Acute); 0.00059(Chronic) DDT: 0.001 (Acute) ; DDT: 0.00059(Chronic) EPA South Carolina 2014 DDT: 0.13 (Acute); 0.001 (Chronic) DDT: 0.00022 c DDE: 0.00022 c DDD:0.00031 c EPA North Carolina 201611 DDT: 0.001 (Chronic) European Union 2013 European Union 2013 BCLME 2006 DDT: 0.001 DDT: 0.001 B
+The limits of detection are 60 ng/l for p, p'DDT, 10 ng/l for p, p'DDE and 2.5 ng/l for p, p'DDD .
+Guideline levels Natural Environment Mariculture adopted in other jurisdictions (μg/L) EPA 1980330 DDT: 0.13 (Acute); 0.001 Chronic) EPA 2015 DDT: DDT: 0.00003^ DDE: 0.000018^ DDD: 0.00012^ EPA Oregon 2013 DDT: 0.13 (Acute); 0.001 Chronic) EPA Florida 2015 DDT: 0.001 (Acute); 0.00059(Chronic) DDT: 0.001 (Acute) B ; DDT: 0.00059(Chronic) B EPA South Carolina 2014 DDT: 0.13 (Acute); 0.001 (Chronic) DDT: 0.00022° DDE: 0.00022° DDD:0.00031° EPA North Carolina 201611 DDT: 0.001 (Chronic) European Union 201314 BCLME 20064 DDT: 0.001 DDT: 0.001 B 221101001 BB1: 0.001

-- A Protection of human health, consumption of water and organisms - B Protection of mariculture organism health - C Protection of human health, consumption of organisms only
+Protection of human health, consumption of water and organisms Protection of mariculture organism health А

+C Protection of human health, consumption of organisms only